Inflation, electroweak phase transition, and Higgs searches at the LHC in the two-Higgs-doublet model: Introduction

 The two-Higgs-doublet model (2HDM) is a simple extension of SM by introducing a second $SU(2)_L$ Higgs doublet, which contains two neutral CP-even Higgs bosons $h$ and $H$, one neutral pseudoscalar $A$, and a pair of charged Higgs $H^\pm$ \cite{2hdm}.
 The ATLAS and CMS experimental data show that the properties of the discovered 125 GeV boson are well consistent with the SM Higgs boson.
 In addition, no excesses are observed in the searches for the additional Higgs.
 Therefore, the searches for Higgs at the LHC can impose stringent constraints on new physics models, especially for the 2HDM.
 In this paper, we consider the recent LHC Higgs data, and discuss the Higgs inflation in the type-I 2HDM \cite{i-1,i-2} and type-II 2HDM \cite{i-1,ii-2}.
 There have been some studies on the inflation in the inert doublet model \cite{infla-inert1,infla-inert2} and general 2HDM \cite{infla-g2hdm}.
-Second, we will combine the inflation to discuss the electroweak phase transition (EWPT) in the early universe, and a strongly first order EWPT (FOEWPT) is required by a successful explanation of the observed baryon asymmetry of the universe (BAU)~\cite{Sakharov:1967dj}.
+Next, we will combine the inflation to discuss the electroweak phase transition (EWPT) in the early universe, and the electroweak baryogenesis mechanism requires a strongly first order EWPT (FOEWPT) to give a successful explanation of the observed baryon asymmetry of the universe (BAU)~\cite{Sakharov:1967dj}.
 The EWPT in the 2HDM has been extensively studied in the Refs. \cite{PT_2HDM1-1,PT_2HDM1-2, PT_2HDM1-3, PT_2HDM1-4, PT_2HDM1-5,PT_2HDM1-6,PT_2HDM1-7,PT_2HDM1-8,PT_2HDM1-9,PT_2HDM1.5, PT_2HDM2, 1711.09849, PT_2HDM3,pt2h-lwang,pt2h-wsu,pt2h-zhh}.

 The paper is organized as follows.
 In Sec.
 II we will introduce the type-I and type-II 2HDMs with non-minimal couplings to gravity and inflation dynamics.
 In Sec.
 III we show the parameter space achieving the Higgs inflation after imposing relevant theoretical and experimental constraints.
 In Sec.
 IV, we combine inflation to discuss the EWPT.
 Finally, we give our conclusion in Sec.
 V.